Contextual AI Asset COMMODITY PRICE FORECASTING TOOL

 ML tools can collate data from reliable sources and display it an interactive real-time dashboard so the user can monitor events impacting the price of commodity on an ongoing basis.
 The tool can be customized to notify category managers on specific market trigger events, pivotal to their business.
 Early price warning systems can help users make informed decisions associated with the commodity, and the ripple effect it may have on market prices in the immediate future.

 Recommendations can be treated as compasses that guide procurement teams on the most suitable action to take in the existing market situation.
 Here again, market data and newsfeed associated with the commodity is closely monitored by the application.
 These engines mine through mounds and mounds of market reports to gauge their veracity before factoring in only valid data.
 Configuring the engine to business data sources and simulating relevant supply-demand scenarios allows to further manage commodity price risks more effectively, by gaining a comprehensive view of cost drivers.
-Here again, the engine would learn iteratively to prescribe a better set of actions, over time.
+Here again, the engine would learn in an iterative manner to prescribe a better set of actions, over time.

 In addition to price forecasting, applications can also offer overview of budget and spend profile analyses, cost deviations, cost savings and more, helping category managers to budget more efficiently by digging deep into their commodity purchase data.
 Factoring in commodity purchase impact on cash inflow, EBITDA etc., can further assist in commodity purchase planning and weighing associated monetary risks.